aprilchia/ADS-507-Final-Team-Project/README.md

 * Visual Studio Code (VSCode) with MySQL Tools

 ### Steps
-1. Download the [updated Jupyter Notebook](https://raw.githubusercontent.com/aprilchia/ADS-507-Final-Team-Project/refs/heads/main/ADS_507_Final_Project_Updated.ipynb) file and the three raw CSV files.
+1. Download the [Jupyter Notebook](https://raw.githubusercontent.com/aprilchia/ADS-507-Final-Team-Project/refs/heads/main/ADS_507_Final_Project.ipynb) file and the three raw CSV files.
 2. Open VSCode and connect to your local MySQL server.
 3. Run the downloaded file in VSCode (which uses "localhost" for the server address and "3306" for the port).
 4. Enter your personal MySQL username and password in code block #5 and #21.